wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 ## Configure a Modbus TCP data source

-Configure a data source to connect a Modbus TCP device to the Modbus TCP EDS adapter instance added during installation, _Modbus1_.
+To configure a data source to connect a Modbus TCP device to the Modbus TCP EDS adapter instance, perform the following steps

-1. Using any text editor, copy the example below to create a file in JSON format to describe the location of the Modbus TCP data source.
+1. Using a text editor, copy the example below to create a file in JSON format to describe the location of the Modbus TCP data source.

    ```json
    {